Brunch, a walking tour, lunch, a castle visit, plenty of churches … and much more!

 7. Make a new plan, Stan

 After lunch I completed the city tour.
 I was then faced with the question of what to do next, considering that there were so many places I could revisit in more detail.
 The plan I decided on was to visit the Castle of the Counts.
-Again, I will make a separate blog post on this, but here are some appetizers.
+This is worth a separate blog post, but here are some appetizers.

 8. When you’re weary …